-(SSCI 309 should be taken in the 2nd year of study) Students with credit in PSYC 301 cannot receive credit in SSCI 309.
+(SSCI 309 must normally be taken in the 2nd year of study) Students with credit in PSYC 301 cannot receive credit in SSCI 309.
+Same as SOCI 309.

-Prerequisites: Three credits of a designated social science course science disciplines.
-Emphasis is placed on interdisciplinary concerns.
+Prerequisites: Three credits of a designated social science course

 SSCI 495 - Senior Social Science Seminar